-- A major software engineering project: outstanding application-oriented software development carried out in a team setting over a whole semester
+- Software engineering project: outstanding application-oriented software development carried out on a larger-scale team project over a full semester

 - Integrated subject-specific English language training

-The degree programme has relevance for all occupational fields related to Internet technology.
-In particular, those graduating from this interdisciplinary programme enjoy excellent career prospects across the whole occupational spectrum of the public and private sectors, both of which are increasingly reliant on Internet and communication technologies for their day-to-day operations.
-Moreover, this degree gives its graduates access to master's-level study for consolidation of their knowledge or as a next step towards their doctorate and a career in academia.
+This degree programme is relevant for all occupational fields related to internet technology.
+Graduates from this interdisciplinary programme enjoy excellent career prospects across the whole occupational spectrum of the public and private sectors, which are both increasingly reliant on Internet and communication technologies for their day-to-day operations.

-In the computer science modules you learn to design, develop and maintain Internet-based systems and web-based information systems; you also develop expertise in the area of human-machine communication and, on the technical side, learn how the worldwide interconnectedness of various agents and systems (e.g. social networks, IT security and principles) gives rise to new phenomena and their associated threats – and how to analyse these effects.
+In the computer science modules you will learn to design, develop and maintain internet-based systems and web-based information systems.
+You will also develop expertise in the area of human-machine communication and, on the technical side, learn how new phenomena and their associated threats arise as a result of the worldwide interconnectedness of various agents and systems (e.g. social networks, IT security and internet crime), as well as how to analyse these effects.
 These competences are rounded off by knowledge on central technologies in the areas of information search and text analysis, as well as the latest fields of research, such as Web Science.